 Also, there is a fossil display depicting the Riversleigh Fossil Field which is about 200 kilometres north of Mount Isa.

 Easier to access from Cloncurry, about 5 hours drive from Cloncurry.
-There is no camping in the Park but good facilities at Adel’s Grove which is 10 kilometres outside the Park.
+There is camping in the national park and good facilities at Adels Grove which is 10 kilometres outside the park.

 A highlight is seeing the little dunnart, and feeding time!
 Youll find it at the Tourism Information Centre which has won awards – take the time to wander the displays and learn about life for locals, here.